osome-iu/AIBot_fox8/README.md

 | Human        | [varol-icwsm](https://doi.org/10.1609/icwsm.v11i1.14871) | 285 |

 For each account, we share up to 200 tweets from it.
+The tweet objects are in Twitter API V1.1 format.
 Each line of the raw data file is a JSON object with the following schema:

 ```json